SEND US A QUERY

 If you are severely overweight then this could lead to an increase in your oestrogen levels which, in turn, can cause breast tissue to grow.

-Being overweight means you’re also more likely to have excess fat which will also add to the condition.
-Losing weight and exercising can sometimes reverse it, but not always.
+Being overweight means you’re also more likely to have excess fat which will also add to the condition which can sometimes be reversed by loosing weight.

 Newborn Baby Boys